nidhiverma/Programming-in-Python/README.md

-# MCAC101-Object-Oriented-Programming
+# Pyhton Programming
-This repository contains all the practical questions covered in the Python Lab taken by NK Sir
+This repository contains programming problems solving using python